pkulchenko/fullmoon/README.md

 `r.headers["Content-Type"]` returns the value of the `Content-Type` header.
 This form of header access is case-insensitive.
-A shorter form is also available (`r.headers.ContentType`), but only for registered headers and *is* case-sensitive and with the capitalization preserved.
+A shorter form is also available (`r.headers.ContentType`), but only for registered headers and *is* case-sensitive with the capitalization preserved.

 The request headers can also be set using the same syntax.
 For example, `r.headers.MyHeader = "value"` sets `MyHeader: value` response header.
-As the headers are set at the end of the action handler processing, the earlier set headers can also be removed by assigning a `nil` value.
+As the headers are set at the end of the action handler processing, headers set earlier can also be removed by assigning a `nil` value.

 Repeatable headers can also be assigned with values separated by commas:
 `r.headers.Allow = "GET, POST"`.